 Dr. Ernst Strüngmann

-Dr. Ernst Strüngmann was born in 1914 in Duisburg.
-After the war he settled as an ophthalmologist in Mühlheim/Ruhr and, in parallel, founded the company Durachemie.
-Initially, the firm developed ophthalmological products, but in 1969, Dr. Ernst Strüngmann expanded his business into the generic market.
+Our institute is named... after Dr. Ernst Strüngmann.
+He was born in Duisburg in 1914.
+After World War II, he settled as an ophthalmologist (eye doctor) in Mühlheim an der Ruhr, and founded the company Durachemie.
+Initially, Durachemie developed medical eyecare products, in 1969 Dr. Ernst Strüngmann expanded into the market of generic pharmaceuticals.